Crockard History, Family Crest & Coats of Arms

 Crockard Spelling Variations

-spelling variations.
+Historical recordings of the name Crockard include many spelling variations.
 They are the result of repeated translations of the name from Gaelic to English and inconsistencies in spelling rules.
 They include Crockatt, Crocket, Crockett and others.

 Early Notables of the Crockard family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Crockard Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Crockard Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Crockard family to Ireland